Use Autoslash to Save Money on Your Car Rentals (2020)

-Most online travel sites only search the regular rates, not the special discounted rates that are widely available for car rentals.
+Most online travel sites only search the regular rates, not the many special discounted rates that are widely available for car rentals.
+But Autoslash works differently.

 - Autoslash often automatically includes a coupon code in your reservation.
 That typically means that you won’t be able to add an additional coupon after you book.

-- In most cases, Autoslash winds up finding the cheapest rates for most of our rentals, but don't count on it always being lower than what you can find elsewhere, even for sites that it purports to search.
+- In most cases, Autoslash winds up finding the cheapest rates for most of our rentals, but you can't count on it always being lower than what you can find elsewhere, even for sites that it purports to search.
+For example, even though Autoslash is supposed to search the Costco rates, we sometimes find cheaper rates when searching directly through the Costco website.
 If you are going to search only one site, make it Autoslash.
 But, if you are willing to spend more time and effort, it can be worthwhile searching additional sites.

 - Regardless of how you book, Autoslash will keep trying to get you a lower rate.
-If so, you'll get a notification to re-book your reservation at the lower rate.
+If it finds one, you'll get a notification to re-book your reservation.
 Even if you wind up making your initial reservation elsewhere, you can enter confirmation number into Autoslash to have them track your rental rates.

 If you want to make a reservation, you can book via Priceline.
 This may be confusing, because while you make your reservation with Priceline, the rates are the ones that Autoslash found, not the normal rates you would find if you went directly to the Priceline website.
 Rest assured that Autoslash isn't just a front-end to Priceline.
 They simply have a deal with Priceline that lets them leverage Priceline's backend to handle the actual reservation with the rate code that Autoslash uncovered.
 Also, while it says "Pay at Counter" that usually translates to paying when you drop off your car, like a normal car rental reservation.